-This report outlines monitoring activities occurring at the Fundy Ocean Research Center for Energy test site in the Minas Passage, Bay of Fundy up to the end of the second quarter of 2020.
+This report outlines monitoring activities occurring at the Fundy Ocean Research Center for Energy test site in the Minas Passage, Bay of Fundy up to the end of 2020.
 Specifically, this report highlights results of environmental monitoring activities conducted in the mid-field zone and other research and development activities conducted at the FORCE site.
 This report also provides a summary of international research activities around tidal stream energy devices.